bgord/blog/content/blog/one-liner-to-sum-up-numbers-from-a-column-in-csv-file/one-liner-to-sum-up-numbers-from-a-column-in-a-csv-file.md

 The goal is to create a one-line bash script calculating the sum of the prices, which is **7.77**.

-1. **Display the file**
+1. **Print the file content**

 ```bash
 $ cat shopping.csv
 ```

 This command prints the file content without modifications.
-It gives us the benefit to redirect - pipe - the output to another comand in the next step.
+It gives us a way to redirect - pipe - the output to another command in the next step.

 ```
 item,price